New York City mayoral race grows more uncertain after new vote count | Politics

 Wiley was the final candidate eliminated; in the penultimate round, she trailed Garcia by fewer than 4,000 votes.
 Tuesday's count, however, did not include any of the approximately 125,000 absentee ballots that have been received, which could easily alter the final results.

 Garcia's campaign has said it expects to benefit from absentee ballots, which were turned in at high rates in neighborhoods where she did better than Adams and Wiley.
 In a statement, Garcia said she was "confident about a path to victory."
-Adams' campaign did not immediately comment on the results.
 In a statement, Wiley called for every vote to be counted and urged all New Yorkers to support the results.

 Elections officials plan to rerun the ranked-choice voting tabulation next week, this time with at least some absentee ballots included.
 Final results are not expected until mid-July.
 Last week, Adams had 32% of first-choice ballots, based on the incomplete results released on Election Day.
 Wiley was at 22%, and Garcia stood in third at 19%.

-Andrew Yang, the former presidential candidate, was in a distant fourth place and conceded the race on the night of the election.
+Andrew Yang, the former presidential candidate, was in a distant fourth place and conceded on election night.
 The winner of the Democratic primary will be a heavy favorite in November's general election against Republican nominee Curtis Sliwa, the founder of the Guardian Angels civilian patrol group.
 Democratic voters outnumber Republicans in the United States' most populous city by more than a six-to-one ratio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)